|

 Orientalism, a study that condemns virtually all Western literature and

 scholarship on Islamic matters as an instrument of imperialism.
-The Orient,

 Yesterday's Clash of Civilizations